engagingspaces/vertx-graphql-service-discovery/README.md

 }

 dependencies {
-  compile 'io.engagingspaces:vertx-graphql-publisher:0.9.0'
+  compile 'io.engagingspaces:vertx-graphql-service-publisher:0.9.1'
 }
 ```
-Consumers of a published GraphQL service that want to execute queries need a dependency on `vertx-graphql-consumer`:
+Consumers of a published GraphQL service that want to execute queries need a dependency on `vertx-graphql-service-consumer`:
 ```
 repositories {
   maven {